 - History of the book and publishing, c.
 1400-present

 - Reception of Greek literature and philosophy, c.
 1400-present

-- Italian literature and culture in comparative perspectives between the 18th and 21st century
+- Italian literature and culture in comparative perspectives (18th to 21st century)

 - Translation Studies